ArtSvetlakov/vrd/README.md

 # How to build (DOS)

 Just convert "main.c" to ANSI encoding and compile it for example in GCC under DOS.
+For launch in DOS you may need cwsdpmi (DOS extender).
+You can download it from here: http://sandmann.dotster.com/cwsdpmi/